 Wreck of a Ragusan merchantman Madonna SS Carmine (1724) – research campaigns 2018 – 2024

-21. Roko Surić, International Centre for Underwater Archaeology in Zadar, Croatia
+17. Roko Surić, Underwater Heritage Presentation Department, International Centre for Underwater Archaeology in Zadar, Croatia

 Ceramics and ballast from Franina shipwreck